 This Easy Homemade Hot Chocolate Mix is a cinch to put together.
 Only four ingredients and PERFECT to have on those cold winter days.
 Store this mix in an airtight container to have it again and again!

 Coffee, lattes, teas and the such are all the rage.
-But seriously, who doesn’t like a good ole’ cup of hot chocolate on a cold day?
+But seriously, who doesn't like a good ole' cup of hot chocolate on a cold day?
 This gal sure does.
 When you can make the easy homemade hot chocolate mix yourself and for a fraction of the cost of buying it, it is reason to celebrate, right?
+It is also a great winter drink mix for Christmas presents for teachers or family and friends.

 Okay, maybe not celebrate, but stick with me here.